Oldsmobile Aerotech: History

-The Oldsmobile Quad 4 is a straight-four engine with four valves per cylinder and dual overhead camshafts — the first volume production engine designed entirely in the US to have these features.
+The Oldsmobile Quad 4 is a straight-four engine with four valves per cylinder and dual overhead camshafts (DOHC) — the first volume production engine designed entirely in the US to have these features.
 The factory Quad 4 produced 150 hp and 160 lbft of torque in its initial configuration.

 The engineers behind the development of the Quad 4 engine were eager to showcase the engine's capabilities.
 Under the leadership of Ted Louckes, head of the Quad 4 engine program, they convinced top management at General Motors to develop a research vehicle which would demonstrate the engine's true potential.
 In 1985, a group of engineers under the leadership of Louckes was formed to develop just such a vehicle, called the Aerotech.
 Ed Welburn, then assistant chief designer at the Oldsmobile studio, led the design effort.

 The initial design sketches of the car were inspired by Le Mans winning race cars such as the Porsche 917.
 Completed in early 1985, the design was quickly approved by GM's top management, and the first mockup was finished shortly afterwards.
 Wind tunnel testing showed that the shape was aerodynamically efficient but would benefit from a few enhancements suggested by Max Schenkel, an aerodynamicist at General Motors who also served as a staff engineer on the Aerotech project.
 After extensive wind tunnel testing at General Motors' Technical Center at Warren, Michigan it was decided to alter the design by rounding off the nose and refining the canopy design.
 The air intakes were also moved from the sides of the car to the top of the fenders.
 Welburn had originally wanted the car to have faired-in wheel wells but Goodyear engineers working with Oldsmobile had concerns about excessive heat buildup in the covered space.